-Why Progressive Lenses are Blurry on the Sides and How You Can Adapt to Your New Lenses
+Why Progressive Lenses are Blurry on the Sides and How To Adapt

 Progressive lenses offer a total solution for anyone who is seeking a single pair of eyeglasses to optimize clarity.
 Before the advent of progressive lenses, people would have to change their eyeglasses for different purposes.
 When progressive lenses first made their debut in the late 1950s, the multi-purpose construction of progressive lenses captured the attention of consumers.
 However, they were large and featured a visible multifocal line.
 In recent years, new technology has led to an evolution in progressive lenses that has virtually eliminated most complaints except for those pertaining to blurriness on the sides of lenses.